Sole proprietorship in Germany: what it is and how to start one

 How long does it take to set up a sole proprietorship?

-Setting up a sole proprietorship is often completed within just a few days.
-Business registration can usually be done on the same day, while tax registration with the tax office typically takes 1–3 weeks.
+Setting up a sole proprietorship is often completed within a few days.
+Business registration can usually be done on the same day, while registration with the tax office typically takes up to 4 weeks, depending on your local office.
 During this time, it’s a good idea to prepare additional steps, such as arranging insurance and opening a business bank account.

 What happens in case of insolvency?

 In the event of insolvency, you as a sole proprietor are liable with your personal assets.
 Depending on the situation, different procedures may apply, such as regular insolvency proceedings or subsequent personal insolvency.
-Early planning and well-thought-out financial protection can significantly reduce risks.
+Early planning and through insurance coverage can significantly reduce risks.

 What ongoing costs does a sole proprietorship have?